-This is an area where Audi excels, and the cabin does feel more upmarket than almost any other small crossovers.
+This is an area where Audi excels, and the cabin does feel more upmarket than almost any other small SUVs.
 It's not quite up the exceptional standards the brand sets in its other cars, but lives up to its premium billing.

-The top of the dash is covering in dense, squidgy soft-touch plastic, the steering wheel and gear stick are both high-quality items wrapped in leather, and the gaps between the different interior panels are wafer thin.
+The top of the dash is covered in dense, squidgy soft-touch plastic, the steering wheel and gear stick are both high-quality items wrapped in leather, and the gaps between the different interior panels are wafer thin.
 Some areas aren't quite as polished, with harder plastics in the middle of the doors and around the footwells, but it all looks smart, and feels durable.
 The standard air con switches are a bit budget, especially compared with the slickly integrated digital read-out and knurled metal dials you get with the (optional) climate controls.

-Most Q2s have cloth seats, or a mixture of fabric and faux leather on S line and Black Edition models, but you can add a full serving of cowhide for a mere £1300.
+Most Audi Q2s have cloth seats, or a mixture of fabric and faux leather on S line and Black Edition models, but you can add a full serving of cowhide for a mere £1300.
 It's standard on a top spec Countryman and BMW X1.

 Although most of the cabin is quite dark, you do get a splash of colour on the dash and chunky grab handles in the doors, and on higher trims you can swap this out for brushed aluminium or glossy black trim instead.

-Infotainment: touchscreen, USB, nav and stereo in the Audi Q2
+Infotainment: Touchscreen, USB, nav and stereo in the Audi Q2

 Audi's approach to hardware is not as democratic as other manufacturers.
 If you want the best kit in your Q2 then you should be prepared to pay extra for it, even on the highest trim levels.
 To us it's a bit mean spirited.